joseph-elf/RagnarokRocket/README.md

 <img align="centered" height="350" src="https://github.com/joseph-elf/RagnarokRocket/assets/61538081/be9730b2-278d-46ca-8c6f-d8431c5484e0">

 #### Launch Remote Control
 A little remote send the launch signal to the fire mechanism.
 HC12 is again used.
-To avoid false launch signal, the remote is bilateraly connected and has to respect a precise launch sequence.
+To avoid false launch signal, the remote and fire mechanism are bilateraly connected and have to respect a precise launch sequence.

 <img align="center" height="350" src="https://github.com/joseph-elf/RagnarokRocket/assets/61538081/906ee7c8-555c-48c9-8391-a8bfe31b9b46">